-We’ve looked specifically at HOW the body’s energy systems work at cellular level and how to stimulate adaptions to improve oxygen supply and utilization which improves your overall aerobic conditioning.
+We’ve looked specifically at HOW the body’s energy systems work at the cellular level and how to stimulate adaptions to improve oxygen supply and utilization which improves your overall aerobic conditioning.

 But as we are talking about Traditional Muay Thai and how to improve your conditioning, we should look at how the Thai’s do conditioning work in their own traditional training regimen.
-After all, Thais are the best in the world at Muay Thai, and it make sense to look at how the best train to be the best and stay the best.
+After all, Thais are the best in the world at Muay Thai, and it makes sense to look at how the best train to be the best and stay the best.

 It’s good to have an understanding WHY some of the traditional Thai-boxing training methods can be so effective because there’s a big discrepancy in the West when it comes to training methods for Thai boxing, MMA, Kickboxing, and how training and conditioning work is done in Thailand proper.

 You’ll often go to a traditional Thai boxing gym — in Thailand or in the West — and people there may scoff when you mention strength & conditioning and tell you ‘there’s no need to lift weights for Muay Thai‘ or ‘Thai’s don’t do any modern strength & conditioning training’ so it’s unnecessary for me to do so either.